Arnon Mishkin: 2020 presidential election

 Arnon Mishkin maintained his position at the head of the team running the Fox News Decision Desk for the 2020 United States presidential election, the team responsible for telling Fox News viewers the results of the elections.
 As the main American network which caters towards a Republican Party supporting audience, the Fox News Decision Desk and Mishkin received some attention in the run-up to the election.
 The New York Times published an article about Mishkin a month before the election entitled "Trump Wants to Discredit the Election.
 This Nerd Could Stop Him."
 In the lead up to the election, Mishkin and Dana Blanton were the main voices at Fox News doubting the chances of Trump being re-elected to the Presidency in his contest with Joe Biden.
 The two were involved in creating the new VoteCast alternative to exit polls, alongside the Associated Press.
 Mishkin's model has been supported by other pollsters such as Ariel Edwards-Levy of HuffPost.

 On election night in November 2020, Mishkin's team called Arizona for Biden before any other major news outlet.
 Bret Baier, a Fox host for the election, questioned the call on air and pushed Mishkin to declare that he was 100% certain, to which Mishkin answered in the affirmative and had been considering announcing it for 30 minutes.
 The call was disputed by President Trump, who was reported by news outlets to be "furious" and in his speech to the nation the following morning, where he refused to concede a number of states and the election in general, specifically mentioned Fox News and Arizona, dismissing "the gentleman who called it".
-Mishkin's call ended up being correct, although the margin of Biden's victory in Arizona was quite narrow (10,457 votes).